Kidoz-SDK/kidoz-mobile-sdk/Kidoz Direct/iOS/SampleApp/SampleAppSwift/README.md

-# Kidoz iOS Mobile SDK Sample App - Swift
+# Kidoz iOS Mobile SDK - Swift

 ## Initialize Kidoz SDK
 Call the initialize method with the publisher ID and Token which you received during the [Kidoz onboarding](http://accounts.kidoz.net/publishers/register?utm_source=kidoz_github).